 Every time you get behind the wheel of a car, truck, or SUV, you are responsible for controlling a large, multi-ton vehicle.
 Even at relatively low speeds, this is a huge responsibility.
 Your life, the lives of your passengers, and the lives of others on the road are, almost literally, in your hands.

 So how can you make sure you’re being the safest, most focused driver you can be?

 One way is to make sure you are always concentrating on the road.
 This means eliminating distractions, avoiding daydreaming, and paying attention to various traffic patterns, signs, and other conditions.
 Here, we’ve put together a list of helpful tips for improving your concentration while driving.
 Put these into practice the next time you get behind the wheel and, eventually, they’ll become as automatic as driving itself.

-Distracted driving is one of the most prevalent and most dangerous problems on our roads today.
+Distracted driving is one of the most prevalent and most dangerous problems on our roads today and is one of the most common ways car accidents happen as well as rear ending someone.
 Drivers who are distracted by cell phones, navigational systems, vehicle controls, passengers, pets, or other things inside and outside of their cars are simply not giving the task of driving the careful, focused attention it deserves.
 The best way to ensure you don’t fall into this pattern?
 Get rid of distractions!

 Here are a few ideas to help eliminate driving distractions:

 - Put your cell phone on silent -

 Or even turn it off! and put it somewhere out of sight and out of reach, like the glove compartment, a purse, or in the backseat.
 This will help make you less tempted to reach for it at the next red light or respond to a text when you hear your ringtone.